 During the lockdown, companies have used two basic remote work models.
 In the first model, employees work on laptops taken from the office and use a VPN to access corporate resources from home.
 In the second model, employees use their personal computers and companies grant them access to corporate machines using remote or virtual desktop technologies.

-The need to work remotely has seriously exacerbated cybersecurity threats.
 Many companies have built their control, monitoring, and information security systems using the “campus” model based on a protected perimeter.
 That is, there’s a certain technical perimeter shielding all of a company’s work processes, and employees are physically present in the office with controlled access to the segmented local network and a secure internet connection protected by firewalls, internet gateways, and other security solutions.

 When employees left their corporate perimeters and began working remotely, a number of monitoring and protection tools became less effective or even irrelevant.
 Due to the transfer to remote work, monitoring processes within protected perimeters stopped.
 The secure perimeter at best moved to each individual device, meaning each laptop or desktop had to operate under its own security umbrella.
 This required building security perimeters around each user and each individual account rather than focusing on the security within a general perimeter.

 It’s also important to realize that whereas employees may work from home temporarily and due to the prevailing circumstances, hackers always act remotely.
 The remote work period has been especially favorable for hackers, as scattered security perimeters increase the overall number of potential vulnerabilities and significantly expand the playing field for attacks.
 This has allowed hackers to more efficiently penetrate corporate infrastructure.